WidePoint (NYSEAMERICAN:WYY) Receives New Coverage from Analysts at StockNews.com

-Equities research analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Free Report) in a research note issued on Sunday.
-The brokerage set a “sell” rating on the technology company’s stock.
+StockNews.com began coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research note issued to investors on Friday.
+The firm issued a sell rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Free Report) last released its earnings results on Monday, May 15th.
-The technology company reported ($0.11) EPS for the quarter.
-WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
-The firm had revenue of $25.27 million for the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last announced its quarterly earnings data on Monday, May 15th.
+The technology company reported ($0.11) earnings per share (EPS) for the quarter.
+The company had revenue of $25.27 million for the quarter.
+WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.

 Institutional Inflows and Outflows